 We realize that there are some terms that are unique to Enablix, so we thought we'd give you a tour of some of the most common terms and concepts that you'll see when using Enablix or reading our help articles.
 Don’t see a feature or concept you think should be a part of our glossary?
 Feel free to send us a note and we’ll be happy to add it!

-Content Asset (or simply Asset) - A Content Asset is an individual unit of content.
+Asset - An Asset is an individual unit of content.
 For example, if you add a case study file to Enablix, that is considered a single content asset.
 Since Enablix supports files, URLs, and text, you can have non-file content assets.
 You can also have a content asset which includes both a file and a URL.
-For example, you captured a webinar on Enablix and include the powerpoint file and the URL of the audio recording.
+For example, you captured a webinar on Enablix and include the PowerPoint file and the URL of the audio recording.

 Content Type - A Content Type, as its name implies, defines the type of an asset.
 Every asset in Enablix has a Content Type (Blog, eBook, Sales Pitch Deck, etc.).
 A Content Type helps your team members find information easily.
 When you initially sign up, we start with commonly used Content Types.
 As your usage grows, you can add your own Content Types and expand your Content Type library.